modern-hobbyist/modern-hobbyist/Planning/Mist Mk. II/Mist Mk. II.md

 - Get custom keycaps made
 - Lower profile screws, lower profile case overall
 - Same case should be usable for KS-33 and normal profile switches
-- More screw holes on top of case
+- More screw holes to attach top case